Your hiring process is a reflection of your company. Even candidates you don’t hire should walk away with a positive impression.Documentation Index

 Configuring Your AI Persona

 Your AI interviewer’s personality shapes the candidate’s emotional experience.
-Small tweaks make a big difference:
+Small tweaks make a big difference:- Choose a warm, professional name — something that feels human and approachable

 - Select a voice and accent that matches your company’s brand and the candidate’s likely expectations